Conditionally monotone independence I: Independence, additive convolutions and related convolutions

 Then the associativity of the convolution implies that $ H_\mu \circ H_{T\nu} \circ H_{T\lambda} - H_\mu \circ H_{T(\nu \rt \lambda)}$ only depends on $\nu $ and $\lambda$.
 If $H_{T\nu} \circ H_{T\lambda}$ were not equal to $H_{T(\nu \rt \lambda)}$ for some $\nu$ and $\lambda$, then there would exist $w \in \comp \backslash \real$ such that $ H_{T\nu} \circ H_{T\lambda}(w) \neq H_{T(\nu \rt \lambda)} (w)$.
 In this case, $H_\mu \circ H_{T\nu} \circ H_{T\lambda}(w) - H_\mu \circ H_{T(\nu \rt \lambda)}(w)$ clearly depends on $\mu$, which is a contradiction.
 Therefore, we conclude that

 for all $\nu, \lambda \in \pa$.
 Conversely, if (\ref{e}) holds, it is not difficult to see that the convolution is associative. \end{proof}

 We show the additivity of mean and variance; this will be used in the proof of Theorem \ref{gene}. \begin{proposition} Let $T$: $\pa \to \pa$ be an arbitrary map.
-Then we have the following properties. \begin{itemize} \item[$(1)$] $\pb$ is closed under the convolution $\rt$. \item[$(2)$] $m(\mu)$ and $\sigma^2(\mu)$ are additive w.r.t. the convolution $\rt$ considered in $\pb$:
+Then we have the following properties. \begin{itemize} \item[$(1)$] $\pb$ is closed under the convolution $\rt$. \item[$(2)$] $m(\mu)$ and $\sigma^2(\mu)$ are additive with respect to the convolution $\rt$ considered in $\pb$:

 \end{itemize} \end{proposition} \begin{proof} We use the notation

 Then we have